rsearls/blog-posts/microprofile-config-outOfBox/blog/blog.md

 module one uses only the minimal set of configuration options.
 Module two adds a microprofile-config.properties file to the base application.
 Module three adds a third party JAR containing a microprofile-config.properties file.
-Module four uses a web.xml for configuration.
-A servlet and filter are provided in this module.
+Module four uses a web.xml for configuration and adds two filters to the application.

 ### Resource Class
 Here is the skeleton of the REST resource that is used in this discussion.